nodeplusplus/cv/README.md

 ## Mindset

-Before do anything, I'm always think about how my user use my application.
+Before do anything, I'm always think about how my users using my application.
 How it solves their problems, make their jobs more interesting and comfortable.
 In short, **think for user** is the key of successful.

 ## Highlight